Amutheezan/amutheezan.github.io/resume.md

 ---
 #### WSO2
 ---
- SOFTWARE ENGINEERING INTERN
- July 2016 – Dec 2016 | Colombo, LK
+Software Engineering Intern | July 2016 – Dec 2016 | Colombo, LK
 * Alerting critical issues in the medical industry by evaluating the HL7Message.
 * Analysis of the Message flow through out the organization.
 Enhancing the Query capabilities for Message with a highly complex combination of attribute.